samdammers/aws-foundry-ssl/README.md

 Should you run into the allowed LetsEncrypt TLS requests of _5 requests per Fully Qualified Domain Name, per week_, you'll need to wait _one week_ before trying again.
 You can still access your instance over _non-secure_ `http`.

 After a week, you can re-run the issuance request manually, or if you haven't done anything major, you may just tear down the CloudFormation stack and start over.

+## Modification Notes

+### AWS Setup

+**Note:** This repo currently relies on your `default` VPC, which should be set up automatically when you first create your acccount.
+If you have a custom VPC, it's not (yet) supported.

+- Copy .envrc.example to .envrc
+  - amend as required with your variables, credentials, staging bucket etc
+- execute `make deploy-server` to deploy the foundry server
+  - It should be pretty automated from there.
+Again, just be careful of the LetsEncrypt TLS issuance limits.
+  - If need be, set the LetsEncrypt TLS testing option to `False` in the CloudFormation setup if you are debugging a failed stack deploy.
+Should you run out of LetsEncrypt TLS requests, you'll need to wait one week before trying again.

+- execute `make cert` - This creates a certificate for your API, only required _the first time_
+- execute `make deploy-api` - This creates the Python lambda and API at api.foundry.${domain}

+### API

+The api can control a few things
+- GET /ip/add - Add your current IP address (as determined by X-Forwarded-For) to the S3 bucket policy
+- GET /ip/reset - Purge all current IP's barring the defaults
+- GET /start - start the EC2 Foundry server
+- GET /stop - stop the EC2 Foundry Server

+- The s3 bucket policy contains 3 private range subnets (usually the default vpc subnets)
+  - This is intentional despite the lack of use
+  - Having more than 1 item ensures the lambda code assumption (that its a list) can be true
+    - By all means PR a better code if you would like
+  - Having them there does not harm anything

+- This install clones the public repository to access scripts
+  - Ensure you update the repo to your own if making changes